 The phrase “duty to warn” is well known amongst mental health practitioners.
-In his March 2017 article for his Avoiding Liability Bulletin Richard Leslie discusses the importance of understanding the Duty to Warn/Duty to Protect within your state of practice.
-As part of day to day practice those in the mental health profession need to apply clinical judgement in interactions with their clients.
+In his March 2017 article for his Avoiding Liability Bulletin, Richard Leslie discusses the importance of understanding the Duty to Warn/Duty to Protect within your state of practice.
+As part of the day to day practice, those in the mental health professionals need to apply clinical judgment in interactions with their clients.
 This application along with the practical matters of having well-documented treatment records and knowledge of what exactly this “duty” involves is critical in the practitioner’s ability to protect themselves, should the unexpected happen.

 What is the duty in your state?

 What actions must be taken in order to be entitled to the immunity available?

 The Tarasoff decision has influenced state courts and legislature nationwide; it holds that the therapist is to use reasonable care to protect the intended victim if the client serious danger of violence to the victim (Tarasoff v.
 Regents of the University of California, 1976).
 This duty in an application may require the therapist to take any number of actions, depending on the situation, and the duty arises when the practitioner determines, or the standards of their profession determine that the client is in serious danger of violence to another.
 However, bear in mind that this case while influential is not the determining cause for all States.